-1. Michigan State University in East Lansing, MI
+Michigan State University

-Michigan State University in East Lansing's small program has only 15-20 graduate students enrolled at a time.
-They work closely with 8 faculty members to complete coursework and research.
+Michigan State University is a large research school that ranked #1 for industrial-organizational psychology programs according to U.S. News & World Report in 2013, the most current rankings for the field.
+Michigan State's small program has only 15-20 graduate students enrolled at a time.
+They work closely with eight faculty members to complete coursework and research.
 While various research specialties are available, the program emphasizes an applied approach with internships at corporations and organizations.
-Half of Michigan State University in East Lansing's I-O psychology alumni have taken jobs in an applied field.
+Half of Michigan State's I-O psychology alumni have taken jobs in an applied field.

-Pennsylvania State University - University Park
+Pennsylvania State University

-This program offers coursework in selecting personnel, developing training programs and assessing organizational behavior.
-In addition to coursework, 6 semesters of practicum experience is also required.
-The practicum allows students to apply their knowledge to real world problems.
-At least 2 independent research projects are required during the program.
+Pennsylvania State University, a Big Ten school, was ranked #30 for its graduate psychology program by U.S. News & World Report in 2013, the most current year for those rankings.
+This program offers coursework in selecting personnel, developing training programs, and assessing organizational behavior.
+In addition to coursework, six semesters of practicum experience are also required.
+The practicum allows students to apply their knowledge to real-world problems.
+At least two independent research projects are required during the program.
 Students also have the chance to take part in many other research opportunities.

-A past study conducted by the Society for Industrial and Organizational Psychology ranked the university 7th for productivity, as measured by publications in the top industry journals (www.siop.org).
-The Department of Psychology in the College of Liberal Arts offers a Doctor of Philosophy (Ph.D.) in I-O. The emphasis may be on personnel psychology, employee assessment and motivational behavior in the workplace, among other areas.
+The University of Minnesota - Twin Cities, a research-based institution and another Big Ten school, had the #2 I-O psychology program in the nation for 2013, according to U.S. News & World Report.
+The University of Minnesota was ranked #9 among general psychology programs by U.S. News & World Report in 2013.
+The Department of Psychology in the College of Liberal Arts offers a Doctor of Philosophy (Ph.D.) in I-O. The emphasis may be on personnel psychology, employee assessment, and motivational behavior in the workplace, among other areas.

 |University of South Florida||Offers a degree in I-O psychology and a concentration in occupational health psychology||Tampa, FL|